Application submission for Cohort 17 is Now Open!

 - practical management responsibilities and administrative competencies of an academic pharmacy administrator; and

 - leadership in the external arena of advocacy of the profession.

 Session I: Leadership and Self: Discovery and Teamwork

 Session I sets the tone for the year-long Fellows program.
 The objective of this session is for Fellows to look within and focus on the self-discovery of leadership strengths and weaknesses; become aware of the strengths and weaknesses of others; understand leadership theory; and maximize personal strengths to develop effective teams.
 Fellows practice effective team building with the development of an inter-team project.

 Session II: Leadership Potpourri: Constructing Skills, Historical Perspectives and Higher Education

 The second session of the Fellows program involves further discovery of self and leadership skills building.
 The importance of the concept of Emotional Intelligence in leadership is introduced.
 Included is a visit to Mt.
 Vernon and the George Washing Presidential Library for presentations on leadership from a historical perspective.
 Session II also provides presentations and interaction with national and international leaders in higher education.

 Session III: Creating Self and Current Topics in Leadership and Higher Education

 Session IV: Refining Self and Current Topics in Leadership

 The final session of the year-long program provides the opportunity for the Fellows to exercise their learned experiences and is held on the first day of the AACP Annual Meeting.
-On their final day, Fellows participate in a summary of the ALFP experience and creating a plan for success.
+On their final day, Fellows participate in a summary of the ALFP experience and discussing the future of pharmacy and higher education.
 Fellows participate in an exciting presentation from a nationally known expert on body language, verbal and non-verbal communications.
 In addition, Fellows will receive a presentation on the future of higher education.
 The day ends with a graduation ceremony and dinner in honor of the Leadership Fellows.
 Fellows then participate in the AACP Annual Meeting.

 2020–2021 ALFP Cohort 17 Calendar